Spring Framework Tutorial For Beginners - 100 Steps

 Recommended Reading - http://www.springboottutorial.com/spring-boot-auto-configuration

-Step 6 : Spring Boot vs Spring vs Spring MVC
+Step 6 : Spring Boot vs Spring MVC

 Recommended Reading - http://www.springboottutorial.com/spring-boot-vs-spring-mvc-vs-spring

-• Spring is about Dependency Injection.
-It makes it easy to develop loosely coupled applications.
-It makes applications testable.
+• It makes it easy to develop loosely coupled applications.

-• Spring MVC brings loose coupling to web mvc application development with features like Dispatcher Servlet, View Resolver etc
+• Spring MVC brings loose coupling to web application development with features like:

-• Embedded Server Integrations - Since server is integrated into the application, I would NOT need to have a separate application server installed on the server.
+• Embedded Server Integrations – Since the server is integrated into the application, there’s no need for a separate application server

 Step 7 : Spring Boot Starter Projects - Starter Web and Starter JPA